mattwells19/CAR-Website/README.md

 This website started as a semester long project.
 Find the repo for that project [here](https://github.com/mattwells19/Quick-REACTions)

+I then continued to work on the website in the [Offical CAR Website repo](https://github.com/car-robotics/CAR-Official-Website).
+After graduating from the club I no longer was in charge of the website, but I still wanted to show off what all I did to the site which is the reason for this repo.
+This repo contains the state of the website before it was transfered over to the new webmaster (March 24th 2020).

 ## Developer

   Matt Wells - [LinkedIn](https://www.linkedin.com/in/mwells21/)